 After breakfast we check out of the hotel and we will transfer to the airport in Urfa and fly to Istanbul.
 After the check-in at our hotel in Istanbul we will have some free time for rest, shopping or exploring on our own before dinner.
 In the evening we will take a private boat cruise on the Bosphorus strait.
 During the sunset we will have our farewell dinner.
 Overnight in Istanbul.

-DAY 14 - Depart from Istanbul
+DAY 14 - Departure from Istanbul

 After breakfast we bid each other a warm farewell, check out of the hotel, head to the airport, and fly back home.